Vegan sweet cinnamon donut bites

 When you come to roll the dough into equal-sized balls, bear in mind that the dough will expand when fried.
 Therefore, I recommend that they are no larger than 3 cm in diameter as they will double in size when immersed in oil.

-Place the margarine and soya milk in a small saucepan and melt over a medium heat.
+Place the vegan spread and soya milk in a small saucepan and melt over a medium heat.
 Stir and place aside.

-In a bowl, combine the flour, baking powder, salt and sugar, then add in the melted mixture together with 2 tablespoons of coconut oil.
+In a bowl, combine the flour, baking powder, salt and sugar, then add in the melted mixture together with 2 tablespoons of coconut oil and 1 teaspoon of vanilla extract.
 Stir the mixture with a fork until it forms a thick dough (the dough will be a little wet).